OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/site-recovery/site-recovery-manage-registration-and-protection.md

              $isAdmin=$principal.IsInRole($administrators)
              if (!$isAdmin)
              {
-                "Please run the script as an administrator in elevated mode."
+                "Please run hello script as an administrator in elevated mode."
                 $choice = Read-Host
                 return;
              }

             $error.Clear()
-            "This script will remove the old Azure Site Recovery Provider related properties.
-Do you want to continue (Y/N) ?"
+            "This script will remove hello old Azure Site Recovery Provider related properties.
+Do you want toocontinue (Y/N) ?"
             $choice =  Read-Host

             if (!($choice -eq 'Y' -or $choice -eq 'y'))